Search this site

 http://www.harrisinteractive.com/harris_poll/index.asp?PID=744

-What's most unfortunate about some Hillary Supporters (HS), is that they'll routinely attribute criticism of Ms. Clinton to misogyny.
-What a sad slap in the face to all women in public affairs.
+What's unfortunate about some Hillary Supporters (HS), is that they'll routinely attribute criticism of Ms. Clinton to misogyny.
+What a slap in the face to all women in public affairs or women with alternative views on Ms. Clinton.

-And as for the gender-card-playing habits of HS who continue to stereotype reasons for male opposition to Ms. Clinton, ask yourself - who is sexist?
+Similarly, for gender card-playing HS who continue to make excuses and stereotype reasons for male opposition to Ms. Clinton, one might ask - who is actually sexist?

 Glenn Beck, Wikipedia

-These people do not represent a plurality of Dr. Paul's supporters and he did distance himself from them on Mr. Beck's program, but the question remains - why would such a group be attracted to the Paul candidacy?
+People holding those views do not represent a plurality of Dr. Paul's supporters and he did distance himself from these angry voices on Mr. Beck's program, but the question remains -- why is this group attracted to the Paul candidacy?

 Ron Paul, official public photo